carlahy/garden/modules/copenhagen/urban culture and cultural theory.md

 - It isn't necessary to abandon rectangular forms, we need not get rid of them to support human life; it's easy to move through rectangular rooms and regular forms.
 - *Even if life is chaotic and unpredictable, space doesn't need to be*

-## proximity and community in jan gehl, life between buildings
+## Proximity and Community in Jan Gehl: Life Between Buildings

 signification and architecture: from Barthes to Rasmussen
 - how does architecture come to make sense to people, how is it sensed in the mind and bodies of people in the 20th century?
 (Rasmussen)